 Lee Cockerell: You know, right now the US government’s trying to stop TikTok because that’s owned by the Chinese.
 As soon as they do, somebody else will open another one.
 You can’t stop it.
 People are going to give their opinion.

 Kelly Molson: No, you can’t stop free speech, Lee, for sure.

 Kelly Molson: What I’d like to do is ask you … well, actually I’ve got two more questions to ask you.
 One I’m not sure about, because I spoke to a friend just before I came on here and he wanted me to ask you this and I don’t actually know if you like rides, but he’s asked, “If you could only go to one Disney park in the whole world and ride one ride, what would it be and why?”

-Kelly Molson: Yeah, that’s my favorite one.
-That’s my favorite one.
+Kelly Molson: Yeah, that’s my favourite one.
+That’s my favourite one.
 I love that.

 Lee Cockerell: I think that’s incredible and it goes off at a million miles an hour.
 So yeah, that’s fun.
 I’ve been on every ride so many times because when my grandkids were growing up they lived in Orlando, the three of them, and I used to take them all the time.

 Kelly Molson: Oh, that must have been an amazing experience to share that with them.